Are You an Employee or an Independent Contractor?

 1. Whether the employee works in a distinct yet commonly identifiable trade, profession or occupation, and works for others, not just one employer;

-2. The type of work/trade/occupation performed by the person and is it traditionally performed by an employee or by an outside party without supervision;
+2. The type of work/trade/occupation performed by the person and whether it is traditionally performed by an employee or by an outside party without supervision;

 3. The degree of skill (or lack thereof) required;